pgrugwiro/dataful-blog/_posts/2020-11-12-london-bike-share.md

 <br />

 #### **Does the weather affect the number of bikes rented?**
-Since the number of bike rentals begins to pick up in early spring, can we say that the weather has a strong impact on the number of bicycles rented? **In the next blog post**, we will analyze the hourly weather for the city of London in 2018 and determine if there was a direct correlation between the weather conditions and the number of bikes rented.
+Since the number of bike rentals begins to pick up in early spring, can we say that the weather has a strong impact on the number of bicycles rented? <a href = "https://dataful.blog/london-bikeshare-ctd.html"> **In the next blog post** </a>, we will analyze the hourly weather for the city of London in 2018 and determine if there was a direct correlation between the weather conditions and the number of bikes rented.
 **See you next time**.
 <br />
 <br />